Next-Flip/Momentum-Website/README.md

     quasar build -m spa
     ```

-3. Finally, opy the built files over into the `public` folder.
+3. Finally, copy the built files over into the `public` folder.
 You can distinguish generated files by the random filenames.
 Also you'll need to copy the main index page into the frame directories.
 Now you can serve it with any webserver software.

 ### Credits:

-The core backend for the webupdater and the asset packs (as in, the Vue part) is largely based on the base of [lab.flipper.net](https://github.com/flipperdevices/lab.flipper.net).
+The core backend for the webupdater and the asset packs (as in, the Vue part) is largely built on the base of [lab.flipper.net](https://github.com/flipperdevices/lab.flipper.net).

 <br><br>